A simple and effective technique to “know what you own”…

 There’s also another great reason to color code your closet.
 To find out if you need another black skirt.

 Without your clothing sorted by type and color, you can’t effectively see the black skirts you own, so you probably think “yes” and go buy a new one.
 However, if all eight of your black skirts were placed together, you might think again.
+In fact colored coded wardrobe storage tends to save people money by easily seeing what is in your closet and how it can be paired with other items.

 Choose your color coding method.
 There are many ways to go but we’ve narrowed it down to the two most effective: